-The Country Music Association (CMA), the country music industry's trade organization, created the accolade to recognize significant contributions to the advancement of country music by individuals in both the creative and business communities.
+The Country Music Association (CMA), the country music industry's trade organization, created the Country Music Hall of Fame honor to recognize significant contributions to the advancement of country music by individuals in both the creative and business communities.
 The first members—Jimmie Rodgers, Fred Rose, and Hank Williams—were inducted in 1961.

-The Country Music Hall of Fame® and Museum is a 501(c)(3) non-profit educational organization and does not participate in the election.
-Through a licensing agreement with the CMA, the Museum exhibits the bronze plaques commemorating membership in the Museum’s Hall of Fame Rotunda.
+The Country Music Hall of Fame® and Museum is a 501(c)(3) nonprofit educational organization and does not participate in the election.
+Through a licensing agreement with the CMA, the museum exhibits the bronze plaques commemorating membership in the museum’s Hall of Fame Rotunda.

 How many members are in the Hall of Fame?

 As of May 2022, there are 146 members of the Country Music Hall of Fame.
 The most recently announced members-elect—Joe Galante, Jerry Lee Lewis, and Keith Whitley—will become the 147th, 148th, and 149th members when they are inducted in the Medallion Ceremony in October 2022.
 In some cases, a Hall of Fame member is a duo (such as the Judds and Brooks & Dunn) or a group (such as Alabama and the Jordanaires).

 How many new members are inducted each year?

 The CMA elects three new Hall of Fame members each year, unless there is a tie in the voting for a category.
 In that case, both of those who tie are admitted together.
 For example, in 2021, Eddie Bayers and Pete Drake tied in the voting for the Recording and/or Touring Musician category, and both were inducted into the Country Music Hall of Fame.

 What are the Hall of Fame member categories?